How to estimate your 2020 tax refund: Tips, calculators and more

-Back in March, the IRS postponed the standard April 15 tax deadline to July 15, 2020.
-That means you need to have your return filed electronically or postmarked by Wednesday.
-(Note that you can request an additional filing extension by filling out the IRS' Form 4868 -- more on that here.)
+Tax Day is tomorrow.
+The IRS delayed the April 15 tax deadline to July 15 due to the coronavirus pandemic.
+You will have to file your return electronically or postmarked by Wednesday.
+If you need more time, you can file an extension by filling out the IRS' Form 4868.

 At this point, if you haven't already filed your taxes, your best bet is to start preparing your return immediately with the best tax software and prep services for 2020.
 You can also see how much you'd get by calculating your refund right now.